Mental Health CareHigher(C06G 12)

 The Course content will enable candidates to:

-This Course comprises one mandatory Unit and one optional Unit:
+This Course comprises one mandatory Unit and two optional Units:

 |DF6H 12||Understanding of Mental Health and Mental Illness (H)||2 credits (80 hours)|